davidetartaggia12/SIP_CourseSummary/README.md

 - **483 - Too Many Hops** : it means that the domain isn't set, or it isn't configured in the server.

 - **488 - Not Acceptable Here** : usually associated with the CODEC negotiation, or sometimes related to FAX.

 <br><br>

+## TROUBLESHOOTING AUDIO ISSUES :
+- You need to reproduce the problem, capture packets, and record the call.

+- The basics :
+> - 8 out of 10 problems in VoIP quality are related to the WAN or the Internet, not the LAN.
+> - Wireshark can tell you the true.
+> - Hearing you can feel if the problem is about : packet loss, jitter, or latency.
+>> N.B : echo is generate in the oposite side of who is hearing the echo.

+<br><br>